Leezekun/MMSci/README.md

 Follow the environment setup and data preparation instructions provided in the VILA project.

 ### Register Our Data MMSci
-Ensure the data in `mmsci-data/pretraindata` has been prepared in the Dataset section, and move it to `VILA/playground/data/mmsci`.
+Ensure the data in `mmsci-data/pretraindata/shards` has been prepared in the Dataset phase, and move it to `VILA/playground/data/mmsci`.

-Then, modify the `datasets_mixture.py` file in the `VILA/llava/data` directory.
-Locate the `register_datasets_mixtures` function and add the following code to register the MMSci dataset:
+Then, modify the `datasets_mixture.py` file in the `VILA/llava/data` directory by locating the `register_datasets_mixtures` function and adding the following code to register the MMSci dataset:
 ```python
 mmsci = Dataset(
         dataset_name='mmsci',